dparizek/wishlist/readme.md

 ##Overview

-I build Wishlist as a way to easily track favorite products from the web in a clean & simple way.
-Products can be added manually through web app or by using the [Wishlist Chrome Extension](https://chrome.google.com/webstore/detail/lopficaepgghcelaeifkmgpcfhfdlkik "Wishlist Chrome Extension").
+I built Wishlist as a way to easily track favorite products from the web in a clean & simple way.
+Products can be added manually through the web app or by using the [Wishlist chrome extension](https://chrome.google.com/webstore/detail/lopficaepgghcelaeifkmgpcfhfdlkik "Wishlist Chrome Extension").

 ##Technologies Used